tolstenko/coolify-documentation/coolify/index.md

       content: https://cdn.coollabs.io/assets/coollabs/og-image-documentation.png
 ---

-# Welcome
+# Coolify (latest)

-⚠️ This is the nightly build documentation of Coolify v4.
+This is the documentation of Coolify v4 beta.

 What you see here is not finished, could be changed overtime.